harlan-zw/zhead/README.md

 ### resolveHead

-Use the `resolveHead` function to convert any camel-cased keys to a casing that browsers will understand..
+Use the `resolveHead` function to convert keys to kebab-case deeply.

 ```ts
 import { resolveHead } from 'zhead'